Coronavirus: Guidelines for Shopping for your Wedding Dress

 - You may be asked to bring your own mask and gloves to wear or be offered PPE when you arrive.

 - You will not be unable to browse as extensively as you would like.
-This will be to minimise touchpoints and to ensure the team know exactly where they need to clean between appointments.
+This will be to minimise touchpoints and to ensure the team knows exactly where they need to clean between appointments.
 You may be asked to browse what the store has online and inform the store of your preferences to ensure the appointment runs as smoothly as possible.

 - The appointment may feel slightly clinical as you will need to follow certain hygiene and safety procedures.
 You may be asked to remove your outdoor shoes and wash or sanitise your hands on arrival.